-01. Details of the Director (responsible for BR) and the head of BR
+01. Details of the Director (responsible for BR) and the head of BR a.
+Details of the Director:

 Name: Mr Bharathy Mohanan

-Designation: Whole-time Director and President - Utilities and Services b.
+Designation: Whole-time Director and President - Utilities and Services

+DIN: 00198716

+b.
 Details of the head of BR: